udaya-bhandarkar/debtfree/README.md

   # Debt Management App Prototype

   This is a code bundle for Debt Management App Prototype.
-The original project is available at https://www.figma.com/design/dHjXAbGChHuPDvPfKdvYN2/Debt-Management-App-Prototype.
+The front end mock up is available at (https://www.figma.com/make/dHjXAbGChHuPDvPfKdvYN2/Debt-Management-App-Prototype?t=0QFUQgeo85p3yLsm-20&fullscreen=1)

   ## Running the code